averbraeck/dsol/docs/1-getting-started/example-event.md

 The call to `parameters.get("generator.intervalTime")` retrieves the parameter *object* that has `getKey()`, `getDescription()`, `getDefaultValue()` and `getValue()` methods, and several more.
 Here, we use the `getValue()` method to retrieve the value set by the user, and cast it to a Double.

 !!!
 Note
     When submaps are used, the 'dot'-notation gives access to the parameters.
-Suppose there are several parameters for the server that are stored in a submap with the key `server`, then the paramters such as the server capacity can be retrieved by `(Integer) this.inputParameterMap.get("server.capacity").getValue()`.
-This enables the maintainance of a diverse set of input parameters in a comprehensible way.
+Suppose there are several parameters for the server that are stored in a submap with the key `server`, then the parameters such as the server capacity can be retrieved by `(Integer) this.inputParameterMap.get("server.capacity").getValue()`.
+This enables the maintenance of a diverse set of input parameters in a comprehensible way.

 ### 9. A program that can be started to create the model